thomasmarsh/python-turtle/turtle.md

 ## <a name="lsys"></a>6&nbsp;&nbsp;&nbsp;L-Systems

-Turtle graphics are surprisingly powerful tool for creating computer graphics.
+Turtle graphics are a surprisingly powerful tool for creating computer graphics.
 We'll learn how they can be used as a foundational tool to build complex diagrams.
 L-systems, named after Aristid Lindenmeyer, were used by their creator to describe natural systems like plants and their growth.
 An L-system uses a simple grammar to describe instructions for a turtle to follow.

 For example, in place of